Economics

 Prerequisite: ECON 310-1.

-ECON 310-MG-1 Midquarter Study Group: Microeconomics (0 Unit) Peer-guided study group for students enrolled in ECON 310-1.
-Meets weekly, starting at midquarter, in small groups with a peer facilitator to collaboratively review material, solve practice problems, and clarify concepts.
+ECON 310-MG-1 Mentored Study Program (0 Unit) Study sessions facilitated by undergraduate peer leaders, for students enrolled in ECON 310-1.
+Meets weekly in small groups to collaboratively review material, solve practice problems, clarify concepts, and enhance study strategies.
 Enrollment optional.
 Graded S/U.

-ECON 310-MG-2 Midquarter Study Group: ECON 310 Microeconomics (0 Unit) Peer-guided study group for students enrolled in ECON 310-2.
-Meets weekly, starting at midquarter, in small groups with a peer facilitator to collaboratively review material, solve practice problems, and clarify concepts.
+ECON 310-MG-2 Mentored Study Program (0 Unit) Study sessions facilitated by undergraduate peer leaders, for students enrolled in ECON 310-2.
+Meets weekly in small groups to collaboratively review material, solve practice problems, clarify concepts, and enhance study strategies.
 Enrollment optional.
 Graded S/U.

 ECON 310-SG-1 Peer-Guided Study Group: Microeconomics I (0 Unit) Peer-guided study group for students enrolled in ECON 310-1.
 Meets weekly in small groups, along with a peer facilitator, to collaboratively review material, work through practice problems, and clarify course concepts.
 Enrollment optional.
 Graded S/U.